OutSquareCapital/OutQuantLab/documentation/CONTRIBUTING.md

     return data * 1.5
 ```

+In general, avoid any implementation that rely on strings typing for argument specification, or implementation.
+The error handling should be minimal, and the IDE autocompletion must be leveraged as much as possible.
+Readable, concise code is a priority.
+This also means that lambdas functions must be avoided for strong type hinting.

 ### 2. Data Structures 🏗️

 -**Dataclasses**: Use dataclasses (without methods) when you need a simple data structure to hold related variables. 🧱